 State recreational water quality officials today lifted water quality swimming advisories at two sound-side sites in Carteret County.

-The advisories were lifted because water testing shows that bacteria levels at the sites have dropped below the state’s and Environmental Protection Agency’s standards set for swimming and water play.
+The advisories were lifted because water testing shows that bacteria levels now meet the state’s and Environmental Protection Agency’s standards set for swimming and water play.

 Coastal recreational waters in North Carolina are generally clean.
 However, it is important to continue monitoring them and inform the public of any localized problems.
 The N.C.
 Recreational Water Quality Program samples 215 sites in coastal waters of the state, most of them on a weekly basis from April through October.